 Dealing with the police is often viewed from the lens of two contrasting experiences – very pleasant or happy relief when a person needs their assistance, or scary and threatening when a person is the target of their suspicion.
 Being targeted by police for possible wrongdoing is an overwhelming situation and urges most people to seek a criminal defense attorney to protect their rights.

 Unless a person is driving a car or entering a secure location, such as an airport or government building, California does not require someone to carry an ID.
-In practice, this means that if police stop a driver for a misdemeanor traffic violation, this person can be arrested if they fail to produce a valid license.
+In practice, this means that if the police stop a driver for a misdemeanor traffic violation, this person can be arrested if they fail to produce a valid license.

-Do You Have to Identify Yourself?
+Do You Have to Identify Yourself to a Police Officer?

-If police arrest you on baseless claims, securing a criminal defense attorney as soon as possible is important to contesting allegations by the police.
-Evidence, such as the video from the officer’s body cam, is essential to your defense, and needs to be secured right away to ensure it is not lost or deleted.
+If the police arrest you on baseless claims, securing a criminal defense attorney as soon as possible is important to contesting allegations by the police.
+Evidence, such as the video from the officer’s body cam, is essential to your defense and needs to be secured right away to ensure it is not lost or deleted.